GodZone7991/Sequra_spacex/README.md

 # Sequra

-The following repository is my submisison to the test challange from the Sequra team.
+This repository is my submission for the test challenge from the Sequra team.

-This repository consits of 4 parts but overall they represent a single solution based on storing and processing the data from the Spacex Launching Sites.
+It consists of four main components, which together form a complete solution for storing and processing data from the SpaceX Launch Sites.

-The design was based on the tasks mentioned in the original repository.
+The design and implementation are based on the tasks outlined in the original test requirements.